Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Sampling theory and tests of DeLong type

 where $\AGC_n$ and $\hat\sigma_n$ are the estimates from Sections \ref{sec:empirical} and \ref{sec:asymptotic}, respectively.
 By Theorem \ref{thm:AGC_CLT} and the consistency of $\hat\sigma_n$, $T_n$ is asymptotically standard normal under independence.
 With $\Phi$ denoting the CDF of a standard normal distribution, we find a one-sided $p$-value, $p = \Phi(T_n)$, or a two-sided $p$-value, $p = 2 \left( 1 - \Phi(|T_n| \right)$, in the usual way.
 Similarly, we test simple hypotheses of the form $\AGC = a_0 \in (-1,1)$ or $\CMA = b_0 \in (0,1)$.

-As noted, confidence intervals and tests of simple hypotheses for Spearman's rank correlation coefficient and $\AUC$ arise as special cases, for which there is considerable prior work.
-While comprehensive reviews of these two strands of literature are beyond the scope of our paper, we point at Edgeworth approximations \citep{Best1975} in the continuous case, as implemented in the \texttt{cor.test} function in the \texttt{stats} package for \textsf{R} \citep{R}, and at the aforementioned work of \citet{DeLong1988} and \citet{Sun2014} for dichotomous outcomes, as implemented in the \texttt{pROC} package for \textsf{R} \citep{Robin2011}.

-In what follows, we focus on tests of the equality of two or more $\AGC$ or $\CMA$ values for a shared outcome, as developed by \citet{DeLong1988} in the dichotomous case.
+Next we discuss tests of the equality of two or more $\AGC$ or $\CMA$ values for a shared outcome, as developed by \citet{DeLong1988} in the dichotomous case.
 Tests of this type address the ubiquitous task of the comparison of the potential predictive ability of competing covariates, scores, features, or markers, as frequently encountered in machine learning research \citep{Rainio2024}.
 Specifically, we consider the case $m = 2$ in Scenario \ref{sce:2}, where we interpret $X^{(1)}$ and $X^{(2)}$ as predictors of the outcome $Y$ and test the hypothesis

 For this we use the test statistic